 The identification process consists of few steps.
-The first step is preliminary processing of acquired images which should improve the quality of pictures.
+The first step is preliminary processing of acquired images which should improve the quality of images.
 The second step is the preparation the images for identification process.
-Next step is the identification process which in simply way can be described as comparison of images parts with patterns collected in data base.
-The last step is pointing and naming the founded objects.
+Next step is the identification process which in simply way can be described as comparison of images parts with that collected in data base.
+The last step is to pointed and named the finds objects.